aquavitae/norman/doc/source/index.rst

 Norman provides a framework for creating complex data structures using an database-like approach.
 The range of potential application is wide, for example in-memory databases, multi-keyed dictionaries or node graphs.
-These applications are illustrated in the following examples.
+Some of these applications are illustrated in the following examples.

 Example Applications